AKA Ambient intelligence, ubicomp, pervasive computing, and everyware.

 Pads and boards are essentially tablet computers and flatscreens -- except that they are usually visualized as being something akin to public property.
 Your tab talks to whatever pad or board you happen to be holding or looking at, and they may be so common in any given household or workplace that it is hardly worth carrying them around with you.
 Eventually pads may fill the same environmental space as paper currently does, and boards the same space as wallpaper.

-Of course, just as tabs are clearly going to be based on smartphones, and may soon evolve into glasses, any and all of this may turn out to be somewhat different than predicted by the futurists.
+Of course, just as tabs are clearly going to be based on smartphones, any and all of this may turn out to be somewhat different than predicted by the futurists.
 But we are clearly headed for something like this, even if the future doesn't involve any near-magical scientific breakthroughs.
 The predictions of ubiquitous computing are comparatively milquetoast compared to the hopes of the biohacking and 3D printing (and 4D printing) crowds... and it's only upwards from there on out.
 Now if you'll excuse me, I have to go network my cats.